DataTalksClub/machine-learning-zoomcamp/02-regression/03-eda.md

 Long-tail distributions usually confuse the ML models, so the recommendation is to transform the target variable distribution to a normal one whenever possible.

-The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).